Yadeesht/ARGO_CHATBOT/README.md

     ```

 3. **Configure API Keys:**
-    - Create a `.env` file and add your Google Gemini and ImgBB API keys.
+    - Create a `.env` file and add your Google Gemini and ImgBB API keys(ImgBB is to have the image at publically accessble to share it with LLM).
       ```
       GOOGLE_API_KEY=your_google_gemini_key
       IMGBB_API=your_imgbb_key